antoinech13/Steroid/README.md

   **Description:** <a name="corrector-description"></a>

-  Astronomical images from the same sequence are rarely aligned with each other.
-It is common to observe, at best, a drift in both the x and y directions between each image, and at worst, a field rotation.
-This misalignment can have several origins, but the main causes include the type of telescope mount (equatorial or azimuthal), the quality of the mechanics, the presence or absence of guiding, the alignment, a meridian flip, etc.
+  Astronomical images from the same sequence are seldom perfectly aligned with each other.
+It is common to observe, at the very least, a drift in both the x and y directions between each image, and at worst, a field rotation.
+This misalignment can stem from       various sources, with primary factors including the type of telescope mount (equatorial or azimuthal), mechanical quality, presence or absence of guiding, alignment issues, meridian flips, and more.

-The "Corrector" class is therefore designed to estimate the drift and rotation angle between each image in the same sequence.
-It also provides several functionalities to the user, allowing for either simple position correction or direct image correction.
-In the case of photometric studies, it is preferable not to correct the images directly.
-Indeed, due to the discrete nature of an image, a rotation will introduce undesirable artifacts.
-For amateur astronomers interested in astrophotography, it is possible to directly correct the image and apply interpolation to obtain an image without visible artifacts.
+  The "Corrector" class is specifically crafted to estimate the drift and rotation angle between each image in a given sequence.
+It offers several functionalities to the user, allowing for either a straightforward position correction or direct image correction.
+In the context of photometric studies, it is advisable not to correct the images directly.
+This is because, due to the discrete nature of an image, rotation can introduce undesirable artifacts.
+For amateur astronomers engaged in astrophotography, there is an    option to directly correct the image and apply interpolation to produce an image without visible artifacts.

   **Constructor:** <a name="corrector-constructor"></a>

   ***Corrector(seqManager, flatSeq = None, biasSeq = None, darkSeq = None, exposurKey = None):***

-  The constructor of the class *Corrector* take, as input:
+  The constructor of the Corrector class takes the following inputs:

-  -  (mandotory) a sequence of images (see the data structure SeqManager)
+  -  (mandatory) A sequence of images (refer to the data structure SeqManager).
-  -  (optional) a list of path (list of string) for the flat sequence, a list of path (list of string) for the bias sequence, a list of path (list of string) for the dark sequence and a string which correspond to the fit header key of the exposure (usually exposure is store in fits header under the key EXPOSURE or EXPTIME)
+  -  (optional) A list of paths (string list) for the flat sequence, a list of paths (string list) for the bias sequence, a list of paths (string list) for the dark sequence, and a string corresponding to the FITS header key for the exposure (usually, exposure       is stored in the FITS header under the key EXPOSURE or EXPTIME).

   **Methods:** <a name="corrector-methods"></a>